What is a Strategic Goal?

-Strategic goals drill down a level below the vision and while they are desirable outcomes in themselves, they also link directly to achieving the organisation’s long-term Vision.
-They are usually set for three to five years into the future and should act as a focal point for all of the activities defined in the business plan.
+Strategic goals drill down to a level below the vision and they are desirable outcomes for the business in themselves.
+In addition, strategic goals link directly to achieving the organisation’s long-term Vision.
+They are usually set three to five years into the future and should act as a focal point for all of the activities defined in the business plan.

-They should also be deconstructed into objectives that relate to the organisation as a whole, including departments, employees, customers and other stakeholders.
-These objectives will normally be more short-term in nature and will be organised into specific areas that require focus, such as operating efficiency, profit, production, service delivery, customer satisfaction, marketing, growth, sustainability, etc.
+Strategic goals should also be deconstructed into operational goals that relate to the organisation as a whole, including departments, employees, customers and other stakeholders.
+Operational goals will normally be more short-term in nature and will be organised into specific areas that require focus.
+This includes operating efficiency, profit, production, service delivery, customer satisfaction, marketing, growth, sustainability, etc.

-Management must effectively communicate the goals to the entire organisation in a way that encourages and empowers people to work towards achieving them.
+Management must effectively communicate both the operational and strategic goals to the entire organisation.
+This should be done in a way that encourages and empowers people to work towards achieving them.

-These goals and objectives should provide direction to both the management team and to employees, thereby setting expectations and assisting with the decision making process in the organisation.
+Strategic goals provide direction to both the management team and to employees.
+Consequently, they set expectations and help decision making in the organisation.

 Goals are also internal.
 Departments such as sales and marketing have individual goals to meet.
 For instance, the company decides how many units need to be sold by each salesperson to meet its profit expectations.
 In turn, the salespeople are encouraged to meet sales quotas.